begoechavarren/company-location-finder/README.md

 1. First step is to import the data from the Crunchbase JSON file to MongoDB Compass
 2. Acquire data from MongoDB using FIND queries to perform a first filter on the raw data
-3. Clean the dataset using Pandas (stack various offices in different rows, add geopoint and convert total raised currency using [Foreign exchange rates API](https://exchangeratesapi.io/))
+3. Clean the dataset using Pandas (stack various offices in different rows, add geopoint and convert total raised currency using the [Foreign exchange rates API](https://exchangeratesapi.io/))
 4. Import the cleaned data back to MongoDB Compass as a new collection

 ### 2 - Data processing